KUSHAL-31/KUSHAL-31/README.md

 # 💫 About Me:
-🔭 I’m currently working on ReactJS and FLutter<br>👯 I’m looking to collaborate on Web / App development<br>🤝 I’m looking for help with AI and ML<br>🌱 I’m currently learning React Native and Data Engineering<br>💬 Ask me about Technology<br>💻 My portfolio website for more details: k31coding.netlify.app
+🔭 I’m currently working on ReactJS and FLutter<br>👯 I’m looking to collaborate on Web / App development<br>🤝 I’m looking for help with AI and ML<br>🌱 I’m currently learning React Native and Data Engineering<br>💬 Ask me about Technology<br>💻 My portfolio website for more details: kushalsoni.netlify.app

 ## 🌐 Socials: